fgrando/cview/README.md

-cView - cflow-gui
+#cView

+Qt interface to cflow (cflow-gui)

-C call graph visualizer
+A C call graph visualizer that uses cflow, pycflow and some pdf reader